"THE TRULY HAPPY

 a) He does habitually

-b) He takes time to do - setting apart portions of each
+b) He takes time to do - setting apart portions

 day